ccg-esb/MAp/README.md

 # MAp: Mutation Accumulation in Plasmids

 ## Overview
-This project simulates and analyzes the mutation dynamics in plasmids within bacterial populations.
-The computational model is designed to simulate plasmid behavior across multiple generations, incorporating factors such as plasmid replication, mutation, and segregation.
-The project consists of three Jupyter Notebooks, each focusing on different aspects of the simulation and analysis.
+This repository contains a computational framework for simulating mutation accumulation experiments in bacterial populations harboring multicopy plasmids.
+The model simulates the behavior of plasmids across multiple bacterial generations, incorporating critical biological processes such as plasmid replication, segregation, and random mutation events.
+The primary objective is to quantify the balance between mutation probability, which increases with higher plasmid copy number (PCN), and segregational drift, which clears mutations more effectively at high PCN.

 ## Jupyter Notebooks